Biden has told Obama he’s running again - NewsBreak

 During a press conference in Brussels last month, he told reporters he’d be “very fortunate” to run against his rival in the 2020 election, former President Trump.

-“[Biden] wants to run and he’s clearly letting everyone know,” said one of the two sources familiar with the conversations between Obama and Biden .Iowa lawmakers pass bill allowing younger employees, more kids in childcare centers
+“[Biden] wants to run and he’s clearly letting everyone know,” said one of the two sources familiar with the conversations between Obama and Biden.

 The source also said that Biden, despite his faltering approval ratings, remains the most likely Democratic candidate to defeat Trump.
 This was a key part of Biden’s salesmanship to voters as he sought support for this 2020 bid — and a big reason primary voters rallied to him in South Carolina and “Super Tuesday” states where he sealed his status as the Democratic frontrunner.